“Latitude” Festival Media Library

 Messy, Painful, and Long Overdue

 What role does the colonial era play in the cultures of remembrance in Namibia, Germany, or India and how does that era influence the present?
 Urvashi Butalia, Nelago Shilongoh, Mark Terkessidis, and René Aguigah discussed this at the “Latitude” festival.
 This and other contributions are available in the media library of the digital festival.

 By Daniel Welsch

-The one-hour, English-language discussion “Re-imagining the Internet: Roadmaps to Digital Equality” as well as many other contributions are available in the media library of the “Latitude” digital festival.
+The English-language discussion “Suppressed Memory: Identity and the Politics of Memory on Trial” as well as many other debates and artistic contributions are available in the media library of the “Latitude” digital festival.